 Early MRI has been successfully implemented to assess the presence and evolution of brain lesions due to trauma (Newcombe et al., 2016, 2013).
 For example, the presence of brainstem lesions has been linked to increased mortality and unfavorable Glasgow Outcome Scale at 6 months (risk ratio, 1.78; 95% CI, 1.01-3.15; I = 43%) (Haghbayan et al., 2017), while lesions involving the ascending arousal network may be critically predictive of poor outcome (Izzy et al., 2017; Moe et al., 2018).
 However, the accuracy and replicability of such findings will benefit from the analysis of larger samples from multiple sites.
 Additionally, greater exploration of the functional impact of injury to additional brain regions and the manner in which the same regions are impacted across imaging modalities is needed.

 In addition to prognosis, acute/early MRI may provide key information on the pathophysiological processes of specific lesion types.
 Contusions in TBI tend to have distinct regions: a core of restricted diffusion associated with hematoma, surrounded by an area of raised apparent diffusion coefficient (ADC) likely to be due to vasogenic edema, and in earlier scans (within 72 hours) an outer rim of ADC hypointensity that is later subsumed by the vasogenic edema (Newcombe et al., 2013).
 This outer rim may represent a region of microvascular failure resulting in cytotoxic edema, and may represent a “traumatic penumbra” which may be rescued with effective therapy.
 Indeed, in such “at-risk” regions of metabolically compromised tissue, normobaric hyperoxia has been shown to increase oxygen utilization using 15O PET and, thus, may help save the metabolically compromised tissue (Nortje et al., 2008).
-This is consistent with a subsequent study which found that normobaric hyperoxia may could pseudo-normalize the ADC in the cytotoxic rim (Veenith et al., 2014).
+This is consistent with a subsequent study which found that normobaric hyperoxia may pseudo-normalize the ADC in the cytotoxic rim (Veenith et al., 2014).
 Acute and early clinical MRI, in conjunction with carefully executed experimental animal studies, can also shed light on the mechanisms underlying msTBI (Lutkenhoff et al., 2019).
 Moreover, the value of early MRI is not limited to structural scans.
 For example, a functional MRI study in patients with post-traumatic amnesia found evidence of disconnection between the medial temporal lobes and the default mode network (De Simoni et al., 2016).
 ENIGMA AMS-TBI will work on improved methods to delineate the optimal timing of MRI after AMS-TBI and to further identify and refine lesion patterns yielding important prognostic information which can guide clinical decision-making.